Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Metro in Paris| ©FranceHouse

-Taking the metro to the museum is one of the most recommended options as it connects every part of the city in an enviable way.
+Going by metro to the Louvre Museum is one of the most recommended options, as it connects every point of the city in an enviable way.
 To get to the museum, just go to any metro station and get on line 1 or 7, both of which arrive at the Palais Royal-Musée du Louvre station.

-Pyramides station, where line 14 stops, is also a good option, although you will have to take a short 500-metre walk to get to the entrance of the museum, a walk that you could take advantage of by seeing the Eiffel Tower from afar and watching the batbuses and cruise ships that sail along the Seine.
+Pyramidesen station on line 14 is also a good option, but you'll have to take a short 500-metre walk to get to the entrance of the museum, a walk you can take advantage of by seeing the Eiffel Tower from afar and watching the batbuses and cruise ships sailing along the Seine.

-Paris Passholders have the privilege of direct access to the museum from Palais Royal station.
+Paris Passholders will have the privilege of direct access to the museum from Palais Royal station.

 Buy tickets for the Louvre Museum